 They are the same keyword but with variations.
 Now, If you type your keyword ‘famous shoes’ you will get the same search results covering the best shoes and coolest shoes.
 That’s because Google is smart enough to know that they are the same search queries people commonly use to type in the search box.

 Now, carefully analyze the backlinks traffic per month, and select a keyword.

 Also Read: How To Get High-Quality Backlinks For FREE

-Now, copy the URLs of the top websites and select a keyword which has the least number of backlinks as it is easy to outrank them.
+Now, copy the URLs of the top websites and select a keyword that has the least number of backlinks as it is easy to outrank them.
 For your blog post, you can make use of the same title but with little variations (remember to keep the main keyword intact).
-You should now some content around the keyword for your blog post.
+You should now have some content around the keyword for your blog post.
 Make sure that the quality of your content is way better than that of your competitors.
 That way, you can easily knock them off their position and outrank them.